vibby/adventistcommons.org/README.md

 ## Development

-Adventistcommons is developped by developpers all around the world.
+Adventistcommons is developped by developers all around the world.
 Here are technical stuff about how to participate, if you will.

 ### Development Setup Guide